 Writing Seminar: The skills you gain in “Writing Sem” during your first year—how to pose a strong question and craft a well-informed original argument, how to work within and across disciplines, how to tap into the vast resources of Princeton’s libraries and collaborate with your peers—will be indispensable for your academic and non-academic endeavors, at Princeton and beyond.

 Language Requirement: Proficiency in a new language enables you not only to communicate with other people, but also to acquire new ideas and information and develop cross-cultural understanding.
 Thus, students in the A.B. program are required to demonstrate proficiency in a language other than English.
 B.S.E. students do not have to complete the language requirement, but many choose to do so.
-There are a number of ways to fulfill this requirement, including studying a language at Princeton.

 -